History of the Chicago Cubs: Rick Monday and the U.S. flag

 On April 25, 1976, at Dodger Stadium, father-and-son protestors ran into the outfield and tried to set fire to a U.S. flag.
 When Cubs outfielder Rick Monday noticed the flag on the ground and the man and boy fumbling with matches and lighter fluid, he dashed over and snatched the flag to thunderous applause.
 When he came up to bat in the next half-inning, he got a standing ovation from the crowd and the stadium titantron flashed the message, "RICK MONDAY...
 YOU MADE A GREAT PLAY..."
 Monday later said, "If you're going to burn the flag, don't do it around me.
 I've been to too many veterans' hospitals and seen too many broken bodies of guys who tried to protect it."

 The Sandberg game

 On June 23, 1984, Chicago trailed St. Louis 9–8 in the bottom of the ninth on NBC's Game of the Week when Ryne Sandberg, known mostly for his glove, slugged a game-tying home run off ace closer Bruce Sutter.
 Despite this, the Cardinals scored two runs in the top of the tenth.
 Sandberg came up again facing Sutter with one man on base, and hit yet another game tying home run, and Ryno became a household name.
 The Cubs won what has become known as "The Sandberg Game" in the 11th inning.

+First night game at Wrigley Field

+On August 8, 1988, the Cubs hosted their first night game ever at Wrigley Field.
+For over 74 seasons at Wrigley Field, the Cubs had never played a night game at Wrigley field until this day in history.
+Wrigley Field was the last Major League Baseball park to install lights in the ballpark.
+The Cubs played the Philadelphia Phillies for their first night game at Wrigley Field.
+Lifelong fan Harry Grossman was selected to turn on the lights of the ballpark.
+After a count of three, Grossman flipped the switch and turned on the newly installed lights in Wrigley Field for the first time in history.
+He announced shortly after flipping the switch, "Let there be light".